The next Edcamp Puget Sound will be held Saturday, March 9, at Wainwright in Fircrest, Washington from 9 am – 3 pm.

 What topics will be covered?

-That’s up to you, but possible topics could include teacher leadership, teacher evaluations, problem based learning, technology tools, grades, gamification, coding, CCSS, the maker movement, brain research, Google Apps, and many more.
+That’s up to you, but possible topics could include teacher leadership, teacher evaluations, problem-based learning, technology tools, grades, gamification, coding, CCSS, NGSS, the maker movement, brain research, G Suite, Office 365, and many more.